One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 *Exchanges marked with S&P 500* don't have a local index in the dataset.
 Their excess return is still measured against SPY, which introduces a cross-currency mismatch.
 Treat those comparisons with caution.

 The gap between top and bottom is still large.
-India's 24.25% CAGR vs Saudi Arabia's 1.84%.
+India's 17.14% CAGR vs Saudi Arabia's 1.69%.
 Same formula, same rules, same period.
 But the shift to local benchmarks changes the story.
-Twelve exchanges beat their local index.
-The Magic Formula isn't just an India/Brazil phenomenon.
-It adds value in more markets than the old SPY-only comparison suggested.
+Fourteen of 16 exchanges beat their local index.
+Only Indonesia and Saudi Arabia show negative excess.
+The Magic Formula adds value in more markets than the old SPY-only comparison suggested.

 The Three Standouts

-India, Brazil, and the UK produced the largest excess returns.
+The UK, India, and Sweden produced the largest excess returns.
 All three generated enough alpha to survive transaction costs, currency adjustments, and data quality concerns.

 India's large-cap universe expanded rapidly from 2005 onward.
 High-quality, cheap companies were abundant and under-followed.
 The Magic Formula caught them systematically.
 Full India analysis.